flax-lang/flax/issues.md

 ------

 ### THINGS TO INVESTIGATE

+1. Certain cases we still allow a zeroinitialised class to exist:
+	A. When growing a dynamic array, the new elements are zeroinitialised instead of having a value set (for non-class types, they get their default value)
+	B. When initialising a field in a struct, if not explicitly assigned to it is left as it is -- which should be the zeroinitialiser
+	C. When initialising a field in a class without an inline initialiser, we explicitly set it to 0.

+	We either document this properly, or change the behaviour.
+I don't really want to devolve into the C++ style of forcing super-explicit initialiser syntax.
+However, we can enforce setting a value by forcing an inline initialiser for classes.

+	For structs, we have 2 options -- 1: screw it, just make a zeroinit class if they appear in a struct; 2: only allow initialising structs with constructers that specify a value for any class types.

+	For the former, I'm more inclined to do that, but the latter is more 'correct', as it were.
+Unfortunately, that would also mean disallowing
+	`var foo: SomeStruct` without an initialiser...

-1. Should slices be a 'weak' reference to the elements? ie. should making a slice of a dynamic array increase the refcount of the elements of the dynamic array?
+2. Should slices be a 'weak' reference to the elements? ie. should making a slice of a dynamic array increase the refcount of the elements of the dynamic array?
 	Right now, we don't increment the reference count -- ie. we've implemented weak slices.

 	Do we want strong slices?

-2. Foreach loops where you take more than one thing at a time, like this, maybe:
+3. Foreach loops where you take more than one thing at a time, like this, maybe:
 	`for [ first, middle, last, ... ] in list { ... }`

-3. Variadic functions should take a slice of `any`.
+4. Variadic functions should take a slice of `any`.

-4. Type inference for single-expr functions?
+5. Type inference for single-expr functions?
 It's a little weird to have two arrows like this:
 	`fn foo(a: T) -> T => a * a`

 	The type inference would require some re-working though, because to generate the declaration of the function we need the return type, but to